apache/openwhisk/docs/apigateway.md

 OpenWhisk actions can benefit from being managed by API management.

-The API Gateway acts as a proxy to [Web Actions](webactions.md) and provides them with additional features features including HTTP method routing, security and rate limiting policies and more.
+The API Gateway acts as a proxy to [Web Actions](webactions.md) and provides them with additional features including HTTP method routing , client id/secrets, rate limiting and CORS.

-Web Actions allows you to invoke an action with HTTP methods other than POST and in a public way without the action's authorization API key.

-For more information on API Gateway feature you can read the [api management documentation](https://github.com/openwhisk/openwhisk-apigateway)
+For more information on API Gateway feature you can read the [api management documentation](https://github.com/openwhisk/openwhisk-apigateway/blob/master/doc/v2/management_interface_v2.md)

 ## Create APIs from OpenWhisk web actions using the CLI